 As a general rule of thumb, the Philosophy Department recommends the following for students who wish to study off campus.

-- Students should take the following courses before studying off campus: PHIL 201 Readings in the Western Philosophical Tradition: Ancient and PHIL 202 Readings in the Western Philosophical Tradition: Modern
+- Students should take the following courses before studying off campus: PHIL 201 ancient Greek and Roman philosophy and PHIL 202 modern European philosophy

 - Philosophy students are encouraged to study off-campus in the Fall semester, as opposed to the Spring, because honors thesis proposals are due before the end of the Spring semester of the junior year.
 We recommend that students meet with their philosophy major adviser when planning for off-campus studies and keep in mind when courses are offered at Whitman.